-The scientist will also use the SPHEREx map to look for water ice and frozen organic molecules – the building blocks of life on Earth – around newly forming stars in our galaxy.
+The scientist will also use the SPHEREx map to look for water, ice, and frozen organic molecules – the building blocks of life on Earth – around newly forming stars in our galaxy.
 Ice is formed around dust grains in cold, dense gas clouds throughout the galaxy.
 Young stars form inside these clouds, and planets form from disks of leftover material around those stars.
 Ice in these disks could seed planets with water and other organic molecules.
-That is, scientists want to know how frequently life-sustaining materials like water are incorporated into young planetary systems.
+Scientists want to know how frequently life-sustaining materials like water are incorporated into young planetary systems.
 This will help them understand how common planetary systems like ours are throughout the cosmos.

-The work can begin on creating a final, detailed design, as well as on building the hardware and software.
-Building the mission components will take 2.5 years before entering the next mission phase when those components will be brought together, tested, and launched.
+The work can begin on creating a final, detailed design and building the hardware and software.
+Building the mission components will take 2.5 years before entering the next mission phase, when those components will be brought together, tested, and launched.
 If all goes well, the SPHEREx is scheduled to launch between June 2024 and April 2025.